Faculty of Humanities and Social Sciences, University of Zagreb

-Faculty of Humanities and Social Sciences or the Faculty of Philosophy in Zagreb (Croatian: Filozofski fakultet Sveučilišta u Zagrebu) is one of the faculties of the University of Zagreb.
+The Faculty of Humanities and Social Sciences or the Faculty of Philosophy in Zagreb (Croatian: Filozofski fakultet Sveučilišta u Zagrebu) is one of the faculties of the University of Zagreb.

 History

 The Faculty of Philosophy is the oldest faculty of the University of Zagreb, which dates its founding to 1669.
 Philosophy and humanities were taught at the university from the very beginning, while a separate faculty first came into existence in 1776 when the university was divided into Faculties of Philosophy, Theology and Law.

-In 1874 the modern University of Zagreb was officially established, with four faculties: Law, Theology, Philosophy and Medicine.
-The Faculty of Philosophy was called the Mudroslovni fakultet and had the following Chairs:
+In 1874 the modern University of Zagreb was officially established with four faculties: Law, Theology, Philosophy and Medicine.
+The Faculty of Philosophy was called the Mudroslovni fakultet and had the following chairs: